OsmanMalik/random-approximate-matrix-multiplication/README.md

 # Randomization of Approximate Bilinear Computation for Matrix Multiplication
-This repository provides the code we use in our preprint paper
+This repository provides the code we use in our paper

-O. A. Malik and S. Becker.
-Randomization of Approximate Bilinear Computation for Matrix Multiplication. *CoRR*, abs/1905.07439, 17 May 2019.

-It is available at https://arxiv.org/abs/1905.07439
+Osman Asif Malik & Stephen Becker (2020) *Randomization of approximate bilinear computation for matrix multiplication*, International Journal of Computer Mathematics: Computer Systems Theory, DOI: [10.1080/23799927.2020.1861104](https://doi.org/10.1080/23799927.2020.1861104)

 ## Paper abstract
-We present a method for randomizing a formula for bilinear computation of matrix products.
-We consider the implications of such randomization when the formula itself is approximate, and when the formula is exact but its computation is plagued by numerical error due to finite precision arithmetic.
-Our theoretical results and numerical experiments indicate that our method can improve performance in both settings for a negligible increase in computational complexity.
+We present a method for randomizing formulas for bilinear computation of matrix products which does not increase the leading order complexity of the computation.
+We consider the implications of such randomization when there are two sources of error.
+The first source is due to the computation formula itself only being approximately correct.
+Such formulas come up when numerically searching for faster matrix multiplication algorithms.
+The second source is due to using floating point arithmetic.
+This kind of error is especially important when computing on low precision hardware like GPUs.
+Our theoretical results and numerical experiments indicate that our method can improve performance when the two kinds of error are present individually, as well as when they are present at the same time.

 ## Requirements
 Parts of our code relies on the following software: